tweag/python-monorepo-example/2018-08-23-jupyterlab-ihaskell.md

 ## Introduction ##

-Haskell and data science - on first sight a great match: native function composition, lazy execution, fast execution times, and lots of code checks.
+Haskell and data science - on first sight a great match: native function composition, lazy evaluation, fast execution times, and lots of code checks.
 These sound like ingredients for scalable, production-ready data transformation pipelines.
 What is missing then?
 Why is Haskell not widely used in data science?